dazeus/dazeus-rs/README.md

 ## Getting started
-Obviously you will need [Rust](http://www.rust-lang.org), at the time of this writing this means you will need the latest nightlies, but as soon as 1.0 is available, a stable version should work just fine as well.
+Obviously you will need [Rust](http://www.rust-lang.org), at the time of this writing this means you will need the latest nightlies.

 To create a new plugin using these bindings simply run: